gvwilson/thirdbit/src/fiction/iffy/index.md

 as he slumped down against the wall.

 Iffy only managed two steps before the world swam around her.
-She heard Wales call her name, but it was as if he was speaking from unimaginably far away.
+She heard Wales call her name from unimaginably far away.
-Everything seemed distant and tilted and swimmy like the time she had tried drinking some of Uncle Jack's rum.
+Everything seemed distant and tilted and swimmy, like the time she sampled some of Uncle Jack's rum.
 She turned slowly,
 wondering who had replaced the walls with schematics.
 "That conduit's gonna start leakin' if someone doesn't mend it,"